 Will you work with my insurance?

 Absolutely.
 We have many years of experience working with insurance companies.
 We'll bill your insurance company directly and submit the paperwork for you.
 Our IICRC certification assures insurance carriers that we'll get the job done according to their standards.

 What is water damage?

 Water damage may be caused by a weather event, a leaky pipe, a broken appliance or localized flooding.
 After a storm, you may notice water dripping from the ceiling due to roof damage.
 Water can also start pooling around broken appliances like hot water heaters or refrigerators.
 It's important to have your water damage evaluated by certified technicians so they can gauge the extent.
 Water could be hiding behind walls or in your HVAC ceiling.
 Without prompt water damage repair, mold will start growing in 24-48 hours.
 Don't put your home at risk for further damage or your family in harm's way.
-Call us today for a free estimate.
+Call us today for an estimate.

 Can you dry my carpet or flooring?

 It depends on the extent of the damage and how long water was allowed to remain on the surfaces.
 Carpet can almost always be dried, and laminate floors restored.
 If your tile floor grout was unsealed, the grout may need to be replaced.
 Hardwood floors are most at risk of being unsalveable.

 Our water extraction equipment is usually able to remove excess water from upholstered furniture.
 If the damage is too severe or if the water came from a contaminated source, the furniture is likely unable to be saved.
 We'll document and such furniture for your insurance company and discard the item safely.